mnentwig/busbridge3/README.md

 The example design runs from the FPGA's on-board ring oscillator (~65 MHz) to make it portable, without knowing the board-specific LOCation of the clock pin.
 DO use a proper crystal-based clock in any "serious" design.

 # How can I debug this with Xilinx tools (Microblaze, ILA)
 You can't.
+The FTDI logical device for JTAG cannot be shared.

-There is only one USB cable for JTAG.
-If "coexistence" can't be avoided in development, connect another FPGA board through spare GPIOs and instantiate the BSCANE2 on the 2nd board (obviously, bitstream upload cannot work in this case).
+If "coexistence" can't be avoided in development, connect another FPGA board through spare GPIOs and instantiate the BSCANE2 on the 2nd board (obviously, not supporting bitstream upload).

+# Why does this need to be so absurdly complex?
+Because it's as fast as it goes, using only the standard FTDI/JTAG interface (which may be considered "smallest common denominator").
+There are a few annoying details that had to be worked around, like splitting off the 8th bit for JTAG state transitions.

+On the bright side: for bitstream upload only, most of the C# code is not needed.

+# But what about the rated 480 MBit/s?
+Check the parallel mode of the FTDI chip on both parallel devices (MPSSE is, after all, still serial)

+# The clock domain crossing gives a warning
+There are two clock domains:
+* The JTAG port (driven by TCK from the FTDI chip)
+* The application clock domain at a "higher" frequency (if in doubt, increase the FTDI clock divider to slow things down on the JTAG side)
+The clock domain crossing is unusual in a sense that no synchronizer is used as a design decision (if return data would arrive so late as to cause metastability, it is invalid in any case.
+The downstream logic is "robust").
+It is at the user's discretion to use appropriate constraints, exceptions, or insert a pair of (*ASYNC_REG=TRUE*) FFs.
+The strategy is simply that the application is required to provide return data in time, and adding a synchronizer at the (slow) JTAG frequency would cut into that timing budget.